ekkinox/hw-user-api/README.md

 ### Phpunit

+Unit tests can be found in [tests](tests) folder.

-You can run phpunit tests with:
+You can run Phpunit tests with:
 ```
 $ bin/phpunit
 ```